alicefr/kubevirt-debug/privileged-node-pod/README.md

 The `privileged` options is required to have access to mostly all the resources on the node.

-The `nodeName` ensures that the debugging pod will be schedule on the desired node.
+The `nodeName` ensures that the debugging pod will be scheduled on the desired node.
 In order to select the right now, you can use the `-owide` option with `kubectl get po` and this will report the nodes where the pod is running.

 Example:
 ```bash
  k get po -owide